go-vela/site/content/usage/samples/java.md

 {{% alert title="Note:" color="primary" %}}
 Pipeline must be stored in base of repository as `.vela.yml` or `.vela.yaml`

+It is recommended to pin `image:` versions for production pipelines
 {{% /alert %}}

 ```yaml